coderefinery/github-without-command-line/_sources/creating-using-web.md.txt

 learner shares their screen (video) and others can ask questions and give suggestions.
 In a larger group the instructor can demonstrate these and then participants can try on their own and then ask questions.

+### Note to instructors

+In this episode we are all in the main room and do these steps together as follow-along with pauses with time for questions and answers, no breakout rooms yet.

 ---